linagora/linshare/documentation/EN/development/linshare-core/how-to-add-new-emails.md

-## How to add new mails on the backend :
+## How to add new emails on the backend :

 To add emails in the backend LinShare you must follow the following steps :